top of page

 Holly Hinton

-Holly Hinton has been building websites for over 20 years – since way back in the days of Dreamweaver and FrontPage – and started Web Goddess in 2014 to help small business owners build websites the right way.
-She's also a crochet addict and mum to two sports-mad teens.
+Holly Hinton has been building websites for over 20 years – since way back in the days of Dreamweaver and FrontPage – and started Web Goddess in 2014 to combat all the bad advice small business owners received about web design and SEO.
+She loves sharing her knowledge and empowering those same business owners to take control of their online presence.
+Holly is a mum to teenage boys who love destroying the offence on an American Football field and loves crochet when she gets a chance.

 bottom of page